 CHALLENGE #1 – Care enough about yourself to say no

 People are going to continue to ask too much from you.
 That you can’t control.

 You can either get angry with them for asking too much of you (but this method doesn’t work, I’ve tried) OR you can get good at setting clear boundaries.

 Here’s my own example: About once a week I get an email asking me to work for free.
-I’ve agreed in the past but these type of requests always drain my energy and leave me feeling resentful.
+I’ve agreed in the past but these types of requests always drain my energy and leave me feeling resentful.

 Instead of getting angry at people for asking me to work for free, I realised that I was the boss of my boundaries.
 So now I use this phrase to guide me:

 If it’s not a ‘Hell Yes!’ then it’s a ‘No Thanks’.

 In other words, if it doesn’t light you up and excite you from the very start – if you have to think about it – then it’s probably best to say no.

 People will always ask too much of you.
 It’s up to you to enforce your own boundaries because no one is going to do it for you.